 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Outside, explore the formally planted terraces, or lose yourself in the Valley Garden, which includes a medieval stewpond and dovecote.
+Outside, explore the formally planted terraces, or lose yourself in the Valley Garden, which includes a medieval stewpond and dovecote and leads down to the river.
 Seek tranquillity in the Upper Garden or visit the two orchards planted with local apples and cherries.

 From early spring flowers to herbaceous borders in high season, to the orchards in the autumn and snow drops in winter, you’ll find horticultural activity all year round.

 In the 19th century local industries boomed and Cotehele Quay bustled with vessels loading and unloading cargo.
 Paddle steamers came upriver to see the Tamar Valley’s famous blossoming orchards and small boats carried market-gardening produce back down the river for sale at Devonport Market.